zpyuan6/A_low_cost_imaging_tower/README.md

     -   Raspberry PI via a 30 cm Ribbon Cable (THE PI HUT)
     -   60 LED STRIP LIGHT 6400K SET IP65 12V (V-TAC)

+    Assembly instructions for the imaging tower can be found in A_low_cost_imaging_tower/Diagram/Assembly.svg and A_low_cost_imaging_tower/Diagram/compact diagram.svg